KisanThapa/UMAP-Visualization-Tool/README.md

 - **File Not Loading**: Ensure the CSV has the required `X_umap1` and `X_umap2` columns and is properly formatted.
 - **No Plot Displayed**: Check the browser console (F12) for JavaScript errors and verify your file structure.
-- **Performance Issues**: For very large datasets (>10,000 points), consider downsampling your data for better performance.

 ## Dependencies